aaronromeo/caduceus/README.md

   * There is blurb about it [here](https://developers.google.com/workspace/guides/create-credentials#desktop-app)

 ### Required OAuth scope
-While testing I have the following scopes enabled
+While testing I have the following scope enabled
-* https://www.googleapis.com/auth/gmail.labels _(which I think is the needed one)_
+* https://www.googleapis.com/auth/gmail.modify _(which is full access to gmail)_
-* XXX

 ### Running the code
 #### Prepare the workspace